S-Sharvesh/Native_Federation/README.md

 ## 🤝 Contributing

-This project is created and maintained by Sharvesh S. Feel free to fork and explore the microfrontend architecture!
+Feel free to fork and explore the microfrontend architecture!
+Contributions are welcome.

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-Created with ❤️ by **Sharvesh S**

 ---